 Huntsville stands out as the hub of Northern Alabama, offering diverse options in dining, recreation and the arts.
-For visitors, NASA history and Space Camp top the list of must-dos though residents enjoy nearby recreational opportunities in the nearby Cumberland Plateau, part of the Appalachian Plateau.
-I’ve pulled together a list of 12 things to do in Huntsville and the surrounding areas.
+First NASA history and Space Camp top the list of must-dos though enjoy nearby recreational opportunities in the nearby Cumberland Plateau, part of the Appalachian Plateau.
+Here’s a list of 12 things to do in Huntsville, Alabama and the surrounding areas.

 U.S. Space and Rocket Center